-The Education Unit was established almost a year ago to bring related funding and grants under one roof to support innovative research with potential to improve education in Cambodia.
+The Education Unit was established in 2015 to bring related funding and grants under one roof to support innovative research with potential to improve education in Cambodia.
 To maximise the impact and effectiveness of education policy research and dialogue, the Unit works in coordination and consultation with the Ministry of Education, Youth and Sport and its Directorate General of Higher Education, the Ministry of Labour and Vocational Training (MOLVT) and its Directorate General of Technical and Vocational Education and Training, and the Ministry of Tourism (MOT).
 Core areas of focus are education system reform, technical and vocational education and training, and teaching and learning quality.

 Four commissioned studies on general education were completed.
 These include a Baseline Survey of Training Needs Assessment in Northern Provinces of Cambodia, a collaborative project with the Economics Unit, for the Swiss Agency for Development and Cooperation (SDC).
 The results were used to design SDC’s Skills Development Program being implemented in Kratie, Stung Treng and Preah Vihear provinces.
 Research activities involved capacity building and a policy dialogue on professional education and training.
 The final report and findings were shared with the Coordination Working Group on TVET at MOLVT.
 Three projects on higher education and vocational education and training are ongoing.